Akshaychdev/redmine_bell_notifications/README.md

 ### Notifications not appearing

-1. Bell notifications work independently of email - they're created even when email is disabled
-2. Verify user's email notification setting is NOT set to "none" (respects user privacy)
+1. Verify user's email notification setting is NOT set to "none" (respects user privacy)
-3. Check Rails logs: `tail -f log/production.log`
+2. Check Rails logs: `tail -f log/production.log`
-4. Look for errors in the BellNotifications namespace
+3. Look for errors in the BellNotifications namespace
-5. Verify the plugin migration has been run: `rake redmine:plugins:migrate RAILS_ENV=production`
+4. Verify the plugin migration has been run: `rake redmine:plugins:migrate RAILS_ENV=production`

 ### Dropdown not opening